 GRM: Has the GRM process and contact information for focal points been disseminated to the community?
 If so, how and to whom (numbers and groups).
 If not, when will this be done?

+During the office/site construction consultation process, participants were provided with the GRM protocols and procedures for the project/ministry, including GM contact details and information on raising awareness about GM.
+The Galmudug PIU, under the leadership of the Operations Manager, has assumed responsibility for monitoring and following up on this matte

 GBV/SEAH: Has awareness been carried out on GBV, service providers and confidential survivor centric GBV complaints mechanism?
 If so, how and to whom (numbers and groups).
 If not, when will this be done?

+During the consultation with female representatives, it was suggested to include orientations and, if feasible, to organize a workshop at nearby GBV service providers, such as Hanano Hospital, Galgaduud General Hospital, and the Dhuusamareeb Police Station.To emphasize the importance of GBV risk awareness, PIU Galmudug will organize these awareness sessions throughout and after the office construction process.

 Sustainable management: Who will manage and maintain the sub-project, and how will repairs be funded?

+The Office will be handed over to the Ministry as the PIU Office to run GW4R project.
+Thus, it is the Ministry's responsibility to maintain and repair the building

 Describe the nearest GBV service providers for health, psycho-social and legal support (to inform the site supervisor and stakeholder in the area):

+The nearest GBV service providers for the construction of PIU Office activities, are number of cooperative institutions such as:

+Hanano Hospital approximately 500m away from the construction site which will serve as the primary GBV service provider

+Galgaduud General Hospital around 800m from the Ministry compound and serves as the major GBV service provider in Dhusamareeb and surrounding villages.

+The Dhuusamareeb Police Station is located approximately 1 km from the north Ministry, providing justice services and criminal investigations for Dhuusamareeb and its surrounding areas.